How to Go About Becoming a Dental Hygienist in Alabama

-Preparation for becoming a dental hygienist should begin in high school.
-Students interested in the profession should focus on the sciences in high school and take courses like biology and chemistry.
-They might also want to develop the skills essential for success in this field; dental hygienists will need good manual dexterity and communication skills.
+Preparation for a dental hygienist career can begin in high school.
+Students interested in this profession should take courses in areas like biology and chemistry.
+They might also want to develop the skills essential for success in this field; dental hygienists will need good manual dexterity as well as interpersonal and communication skills.

 Postsecondary education is also required.
 The American Dental Association's (ADA) Commission on Dental Accreditation has approved training programs that award associate's degrees, certificates, bachelor's and master's degrees.
-An associate's degree and professional certification are the minimum requirements for becoming a dental hygienist.
+An associate's degree and professional licensure are the minimum requirements for becoming a dental hygienist.
 Bachelor's or master's degrees are needed for research and teaching.
-A dental hygienist working in public or school environments will require a bachelor's degree.
+A dental hygienist working in public or school environments will need to earn a bachelor's degree.

-Admission requirements to a dental hygienist associate's degree program are an Alabama high school diploma, GED or Alabama occupational diploma.
+Admission requirements to a dental hygienist associate's degree program include a high school diploma, GED or Alabama occupational diploma.
 Once admitted, students complete lecture courses and clinical experiences to learn about such topics as microbiology, physiology, periodontology, nutrition and radiography for dental x-rays.
 Students also study dental materials, dental hygiene nutrition, pharmacology, oral pathology and dental anatomy.